Japan Property Tax And More: An Easy Guide For Foreigners

 Real estate acquisition tax (不動産取得税, fudōsan shutoku zei)

 Also known as acquisition property tax, this tax is imposed when a property is officially purchased.
-You should expect this one-time fee when receiving property in Japan.
+It is a one-time fee when you buy property in Japan.

 The tax rate will vary, but the government will assess and determine the property's market value.
 The rate is about 3% for residential land and buildings but is reduced for newly built houses or land purchased for residential use.